Applications Being Accepted

 Silo-Busting Collaboration, Partnership, Innovation Development & Paradigm Shift

-- Breaking down internal (as well as external) silos: Planning, program, and operations
+- Breaking down internal (as well as external) silos: planning, program, and operations

-- Coordinating with multiple departments for future DER needs: Embrace or be afraid of all the different opinions?
+- Coordinating with multiple departments for future DER needs: Embrace or be afraid of all the different opinions

 - When and how to share the lessons learned of energy efficiency programs